GeoffWilliams/bmc_patrol/README.md

   arguments      => "--foo",
 }
 ```
-You can set parameters to the `bmc_patrol` class to suit your needs, see class definition for details.
+You can set parameters to the `easy_install` class to suit your needs, see class definition for details.

 In this example, we:
 * Supplied a different list of prerequisites packages to install (`foo` and `bar`)